Foreign relations of Nepal: Canada

 Many Nepalese politicians and government officials criticized Canadian diplomats in the aftermath of the Kabul attack on Canadian Embassy guards in which the majority of victims were Nepalese citizens.
 Members of Parliament were among those who were critical of the way that Canada treated its security contractors at the embassy, leading to meetings in Ottawa between Nepalese and Canadian diplomats, including ambassador Nadir Patel.

 China

-Nepal formally established relations with the People's Republic of China on August 1, 1955.
+Nepal formally established relations with the People's Republic of China on 1 August 1955.
 The two countries share 1414 kilometers long border in the Himalayan range along the northern side of Nepal.
 Nepal has established its embassy in Beijing, opened consulates general in Lhasa, Hong Kong and Guangzhou and appointed an honorary consul in Shanghai.

-Economic Cooperation

-The Nepal-China economic cooperation dates back to the formalization of bilateral relations in 1950's.
-The first "Agreement between China and Nepal on "Economic Aid" was signed in October 1956.
-From the mid-80s the Chinese Government has been pledging grant assistance to the government of Nepal under the Economic and Technical Cooperation Program in order to implement mutually acceptable developmental projects.

-The Chinese assistance to Nepal falls into three categories: Grants (aid gratis), interest free loans and concessional loans.
-These assistance of various kinds would be provided to Nepal via: different sources.
-The Chinese financial and technical assistance to Nepal has been greatly contributed to Nepal's development efforts in the areas of infrastructure building, industrialization process, human resource development, health, education, water resources, sports and the like.

-Some of the major on-going projects under Chinese assistance include: